Beyond the emotional trauma caused by a separation or divorce, there are all the sensitive issues that need to be resolved.

 Mediation encourages people to focus on their common interests to find a mutually satisfactory agreement based on objective criteria.
 Here, the solution is neither legal nor equal.
 The solution is fair and tends to meet each person’s needs without violating the law.

-When a judge makes a decision, they must decide by applying the law.
-They cannot render a judgment that cannot be justified by the law.
+Family dispute resolution through mediation can often provide a more flexible and personalized solution than going to court, where a judge makes a decision by applying the law.
 In mediation, as long as the solution does not violate the law, everything is allowed.
 It does not have to be dictated by the rules of law.

 The solution comes from the people involved and meets their needs.
 It is tailored to the specific situation.
 There are very few constraints, and creativity is required to find common ground.